tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 23 February 15, 2021
+**Today's Progress**: Finished the Mandalorian Helmet, then began work on my digital resume again.

+**Thoughts**: Found it hard to stop working on the little CSS project I'm doing.
+But it's not super useful when compared to trying to make a digital portfolio.
+So worked a bit on improving that.
+I guess some of the CSS may come in handy later down the track.

+**Link(s) to Work**: [Mandalorian Github](https://github.com/tory24/mandalorian-minimalist)

+**Time**: 4 hours

 ### Day 22 February 12, 2021
 **Today's Progress**: Ended up beginning a new Mandalorian helmet, but with a bit more detail.